LITURGICAL MINISTRIES

 MASS, HOMEBOUND, PATIENTSExtraordinary Ministers of Holy Communion assist Priests and Deacons by serving at all Eucharistic celebrations and/or visiting the homebound as well as patients in nursing homes and hospitals.

-At Holy Family, Eucharistic Ministers distribute the Most Holy Eucharist during our Sunday Masses.
+At Holy Family, Extraordinary Ministers distribute the Most Holy Eucharist during our weekend Masses, weekday Masses, and Masses on Holy Days of Obligation.
 The Eucharist is always offered in the form of the Host and in the form of the Chalice of His Most Precious Blood.
-Some Eucharistic Ministers bring the Eucharist and companionship to parishioners who are homebound or to Catholics who are in nursing homes or hospitals.
-All Eucharistic Ministers are required to complete Protecting God's Children training.
+Some Extraordinary Ministers bring the Eucharist and companionship to parishioners who are homebound or to Catholics who are in nursing homes or hospitals.
+All Extraordinary Ministers of Holy Communion are required to complete Protecting God's Children training.
 Other periodic and refresher training sessions are provided for those participating in this ministry.
 A Commissioning Rite is also mandatory.
 For more information, or to become an Extraordinary Minister of Holy Communion, call the Parish Office (335-2385) or talk to any Eucharistic Minister after any Mass. |